 - The standard deviation is the average of how the measurements differ from the mean.
-That amount is ONE standard deviation. - Lets say in our experiment about the question of tuition that we get the result that the mean=0.5 and the SD = 0.025. - In other words, the experiment estimates that 50% of the students agree that the KTH should charge tuition.
+That amount is ONE standard deviation. - Lets say in our experiment about the question of tuition that we get the result that the mean=0.5 and the SD = 0.025. - In other words, the experiment estimates that 50% of the students are in favor of the KTH charging tuition.
 One SD is 5% of this.
 Our estimate is not precise, and the amount that it is off averages to 5%. - This 5% that is our one SD is also called our standard error.